zenml-io/zenml/examples/mlflow_registry/README.md

 ## 🗺 Overview

-This example showcases how easily MLFlow Model Registry can be integrated into your ZenML pipelines and how you can use it to manage your model versions.
+This example showcases how easily MLflow Model Registry can be integrated into your ZenML pipelines and how you can use it to manage your model versions.

 We'll be using the